-CODE OF ETHICS
+CODE OF BUSINESS CONDUCT AND ETHICS

-In May, 2004, our Board of Directors adopted a code of ethics for our directors, officers (including our chief executive officer and chief financial officer), and employees.
-A copy of the code of ethics, as amended to date, is available on our website at the About Us/Corporate Responsibility section under Ethics and Conduct on www.microchip.com.
+In May 2004, our Board of Directors adopted a Code of Business Conduct and Ethics for our directors, officers (including our chief executive officer and chief financial officer), and employees.
+A copy of the Code of Business Conduct and Ethics, as amended to date, is available on our website at the Investor Relations section under Mission Statement/Corporate Governance on www.microchip.com.